top of page

 My work focuses on understanding the causes and consequences of biodiversity, at various spatial scales.
 I am passionate about how species interact with each other, and why that changes depending on the environmental pressures they face.

-In my current position as a synthesis postdoc, I aim to disentangle the effects of different grazing components (duration, intensity, livestock type, etc.) on multi-trophic diversity and ecosystem functioning in temperature grasslands.
+In my current position as a synthesis postdoc, I aim to disentangle the effects of different grazing components (duration, intensity, livestock type, etc.) on multi-trophic diversity and ecosystem functioning in temperate grasslands.

 Research domains: